You just got a call/email asking if you would be available for an interview for that job that you applied for!

 4. Bring a notepad, pen and copies of your resume.

 Seriously, do not even think about arriving at an interview without these items.
 Maybe even invest in a little portfolio thingy, like this.
-You can get a fancy leather one that you’ll have for the rest of your life or a cheap one for $15 on a certain marketplace website.
+You can pick one up at an office supply store – a nice leather one to use for many years, or a cheap pleather one for $15 on a certain marketplace website.

 5. Be prepared for tough questions.
 Rehearse.